lamenezes/simple-model/docs/source/index.rst

 It allows you to easily define models using classes and perform common tasks such as data cleaning, validation, type conversion and much more.

-simple model has simple objectives:
+this lib has simple objectives:

 * Define models easily (support type hints)
 * Perform validation, cleaning, default values and type conversion